-Based upon an initial public offering price of \$25.00 per equity security unit, we estimate that we will receive net proceeds from this offering of approximately \$241 million (or \$278 million if the underwriters' over-allotment option is exercised in full), after deducting underwriting discounts and commissions and estimated expenses payable in connection with this offering.
+Based upon the initial public offering price of \$25.00 per equity security unit, we will receive net proceeds from this offering of approximately \$277 million, after deducting underwriting discounts and commissions and estimated expenses payable in connection with this offering.
 See "Underwriting."

-The net proceeds from this offering will be used by Lazard Group to acquire \$250 million of Lazard Group senior, unsecured notes, and Lazard Group will apply such proceeds as described above.
+The net proceeds from this offering will be used by Lazard Group to acquire \$287.5 million of Lazard Group senior, unsecured notes, and Lazard Group will apply such proceeds as described above.

-The following table illustrates the aggregate sources and uses of proceeds relating to this offering and the additional financing transactions, assuming the underwriters' over-allotment option is not exercised in the offerings, and the recapitalization.
+The following table illustrates the aggregate sources and uses of proceeds relating to this offering and the additional financing transactions, assuming the underwriters' over-allotment option is not exercised in the equity public offering, and the recapitalization.

 Sources of Proceeds Uses of Proceeds

-(\$ in th ousands)
+(\$ in thousa nds)

-Common stock issued pursuant to the equity public offering \$ 792,079
+Common stock issued pursuant to the

+equity public offering \$ 854,579

-Common stock issued pursuant to the φ 192,019
+Common stock issued pursuant to the

 IXIS investment agreement 50,000

-Cashless exchange of historical interests for common stock 32,921
+Cashless exchange of historical interests for common stock 32,92

-Equity security units issued pursuant to this offering Equity security units issued to IXIS pursuant to the IXIS investment agreement 250,000 150,000
+Equity security units issued pursuant to this offering 287,500

+Equity security units issued to IXIS pursuant to the IXIS investment agreement 150,000

-Lazard Group senior notes 650,000
+Lazard Group senior notes, net of original issue discount of \$435 549,565

-Exchange of long-term investments as a portion of redemption consideration 41,140
+Exchange of long-term investments as a portion of redemption consideration 39,774

-, -

-Total \$ 1,966,140
+Total \$ 1,964,33

-Redemption of historical interests(a) \$ 1,616,411
+Redemption of historical interests(a) \$ 1,616,412

-Repay 7.53% Senior Notes due 2011 50.000
+Repay 7.53% Senior Notes due 2011 50,000

-Repay 1.33% Selliol Notes due 2011 50,000

 Capitalization of LAZ-MD Holdings and

 LFCM Holdings

 150,000

-Estimated transaction fees and expenses 83,000
+Estimated transaction fees and expenses 87,000

-Deterior describ 00.700

-Retained cash 66,729
+Retained cash 60.928

-Total 1,966,140

-IUIdi \$ 1,900,140
+Total \$ 1,964,339

-Includes exchange of certain long-term investments as a portion of redemption consideration and the cashless exchange of the historical partner interests of our Chief Executive Officer for common stock.
+(a) Includes exchange of certain long-term investments as a portion of redemption consideration and the cashless exchange of the historical partner interests of our Chief Executive Officer for common stock.